MarynaHaiduk/policy/privacyPolicy.md

 - The Application does not track and keep your progress of activity or any results of quizes.
 - The Service Provider does not use the Application to knowingly solicit data or market.
 - The Service Provider does not collect personally identifiable information.
+- Please note, this project may automatically load third party code from external repositories (for example, NPM modules, Composer packages, or other dependencies).
+  If so, such third party code may be subject to other license terms than as set forth above.
+In addition, such third party code may also depend on and load multiple tiers of dependencies.
+Please review the applicable licenses of the additional dependencies.

 ## Changes